nyumaya/nyumaya_audio_recognition/README.md

 ```
 python3 streaming_example.py --graph models/Marvin/Conv-Res-Huge/conv-res-huge_frozen.pb  --labels models/Marvin/Conv-Res-Huge/labels.txt  --sens 0.5
 ```
+On the Pi Zero Tensorflow takes a few seconds to load.
+The demo captures audio from the default microphone.

 Because models constantly improve and I don't want this repository to get bloated the pretrained models are hosted seperately.
 To download all models use this [zip file](https://www.dropbox.com/s/lu3tgxrc49tyhea/models.zip?dl=0)